What is the Procure to Pay Process?

 How Do End-to-End Procure to Pay Processes Streamline Supplier Invoicing and Payment?

-End-to-end P2P processes create standardized workflows for supplier invoicing and payment.
+End-to-end Procure to Pay processes create standardized workflows for supplier invoicing and payment.
 Crucially, these workflows are highly traceable, which helps prevent invoices from falling through the cracks and being forgotten or left unpaid.

 Challenges and Considerations in the Procure to Pay Process

-- Manual and Paper-based Processes: Procure to Pay tasks such as invoice creation, PO generation, requisition approval, and more can all be automated with relative ease using accessible automation tools.
-If organizations manage Procure to Pay processes manually, they miss significant opportunities to increase P2P efficiency and can miss out on many of the benefits outlined above.
+Many tasks, such as invoice creation, PO generation, requisition approval, and more can all be automated with relative ease using accessible automation tools.
+If organizations manage these processes manually, they miss significant opportunities to increase P2P efficiency and can miss out on many of the benefits outlined above.

 What is the Future of Procure to Pay Process Automation?